- Web Professionals

 Image Source: codecademy.com

 The web design courses by Codecademy offer plenty of advantages if you are a beginner.
 They offer a structured curriculum to teach you the syntax of a programming language interactively.
-You can amp up your HTML and CSS skills and also learn about color design, navigation design to create websites from scratch.
+You can amp up your HTML and CSS skills and also learn about color design, and navigation design to create websites from scratch.

 While you can access the course for free, a paid PRO account will also earn you a certificate of completion a give you access to real-world projects and special members-only content.